SQwQ/color-picker/README.md

 # Color Picker & Palette Manager

 A Chrome browser extension that allows you to pick colors from anywhere on your screen, manage color palettes, and work completely offline.
-Features an adorable "Color Meow" mascot!
+Features a cute yellow cat mascot!

 ## Features

 - **Color Picker**: Pick any color from your screen using the EyeDropper API
-  - View RGB and HSV values in real-time
+  - View RGB, HSV, and HEX values in real-time
+  - Dual color wheel visualization:
-  - Interactive color wheel showing picked color position
+    - **Standard Color Wheel**: Shows picked color position with all palette colors as markers
+    - **HSV Wheel**: Interactive hue ring + saturation/value triangle for precise color selection
+  - Click anywhere on the HSV wheel to select colors interactively
   - Automatically adds picked colors to selected palette
-  - Click any color in current palette to view its info and position
+  - Click any color in current palette to view its info and copy HEX code
+  - One-click copy to clipboard for HEX codes (click color preview or palette colors)
   - Visual markers on color wheel for all palette colors
   - Create new palettes directly from the picker

 - **Palette Management**: Create and manage color palettes
   - Create unlimited palettes with custom names
   - View current palette while picking colors
-  - Click palette colors to display their RGB/HSV values
+  - Click palette colors to display their RGB/HSV/HEX values AND copy HEX to clipboard
   - Delete individual colors from palettes (hover to reveal × button)
   - Delete entire palettes from the list view (hover to reveal × button)
-  - See all palette colors visualized on the color wheel
+  - See all palette colors visualized on both color wheels
   - Side-by-side layout for easy viewing

 - **Import/Export**: Backup and share your palettes